-The lectures and laboratory sections of this course are provided as part of an International Training Program entitled "Assessing Crop Production, Water and Nutrient Management, Climatic Risk and Environmental Sustainability" held at the University of Georgia - Griffin Campus in Griffin, Georgia from May 16 - 21, 2022.
+The lectures and laboratory sections of this course are provided as part of an International Training Program entitled "Assessing Crop Production, Water and Nutrient Management, Climatic Risk and Environmental Sustainability" held at the University of Georgia - Griffin Campus in Griffin, Georgia from May 20 - 25, 2024.
 This International Training Program is a 6-day intensive workshop in which lectures and hands-on exercises on modeling and DSSAT are alternated.
 The DSSAT workshop provides students with the opportunity to interact with many international scientists, participate in discussions, and develop a scientific network.
-There is a technology fee of \$500 to pay for the expenses associated with the workshop and the textbook; the technology fee does not include a local hotel and meals that are not provided during the workshop.
+There is a technology fee of \$500 to pay for the expenses associated with the workshop and the electronic textbook.
+Please note that the UF technology fee does not include the costs for a local hotel in Griffin and meals that are not provided during the workshop.